Jungle Stix is a collaborative product launch case study that demonstrates how to launch a private label product on Amazon.

-Our Gross Margin will simply be the difference between the revenue and expenses.
-“Net Income” or “Profit” technically include other operating expenses and taxes, which we will not address here.
-As we are still actively selling, and for simplicity’s sake, let’s just focus on the gross margin.
+Our Gross Margin will simply be the difference between revenue and expenses.
+“Net Income” or “Profit” technically include other operating expenses and taxes.
+For simplicity’s sake, let’s just focus on the gross margin.

 This reduction in cost will have significant ramifications on the profit margins, regardless of where we price the product.

 To understand the long-term outlook on this, I like to look at the per-unit breakdown, as our costs are significantly lower for the second 1000 after we incorporate a normalized shipping cost and amortize the upfront investment costs across more units.
 So the $1341 that we paid to get an optimized listing will now be spread over 2000 (or 3000 units) as opposed to 1000.

 The final net margin that we get per unit will be a combination of what the retail price is, and what the associated FBA fees are.
 This is how it breaks down for various price points, and whether it is the first 1000 or second 1000 shipment:

 How did Jungle Stix come up with its pricing?

 As I mentioned earlier, we have started to see some new entrants in the “bamboo marshmallow sticks” niche.
 This was certainly expected and is the reason most people do not share which products they are selling.

 If you tell someone exactly what product you’re selling and how much money you’re making, you’re bound to have copycats.